alessandrostranieri/nn_semantic_segmentation/index.md

 ## A necessary introduction: the datasets

 After having understood the context of this project, the next necessary step consisted in getting acquainted with the data.
-For this project we gathered information about X data-sets, which we try to summarize in the following table.
-This is important because we need implement a way to feed images and from different sources to our model.
+For this project we gathered information about 4 data-sets, which we try to summarize in the following table.
+This is important, because we need to implement a way to feed images from different sources to our model.

 | Dataset    | URL                                                                                  | Size                                                                          | Info                                                                                                          |
 |------------|--------------------------------------------------------------------------------------|-------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------|